About CENTURY 21 Northstar

 Associations are subject to state laws governing non-profit corporations and homeowners associations.
 New laws are developed continually, and our staff is dedicated to keeping up to date with the latest legislation, codes, and tax rulings.
 We also have access to legal counsel to guide us through the more challenging aspects of these rules.

-As the managing agent, CENTURY 21 Turner Properties is responsible for performing the services described in the management agreement, and to provide counseling and advice to the Board of Directors.
+As the managing agent, CENTURY 21 Northstar is responsible for performing the services described in the management agreement, and to provide counseling and advice to the Board of Directors.
 Each association is assigned a Community Manager, in addition to receiving collaborative assistance from all members of our Association Management department.

 Full-Service Management Plan